 - Eggs: top each serving of fried rice with one or two eggs cooked as desired.

-How to Make Pork Fried Rice
+How to Make Breakfast Fried Rice

 - Brown the ground pork in a skillet until starting to crisp.
 Set the pork aside and reserve any drippings.

 - Cook the kale and scallions whites in some of the drippings (or oil) until the kale is vibrant in color.
 Add the peas and cook briefly.
 Set veggies aside.